TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe11_item_variants/README.md

 # MBE11_ITEM_VARIANTS

-** IItemTier ***

 This example is an Item with variants, illustrating two different ways of changing the rendering to suit the variant.

 Note that- in general, if you have an Item with a few variants (say up to sixteen), you should implement these as separate items
 For example - see vanilla's GREEN_BED, BLACK_BED, RED_BED etc.  If you do that, then the techniques in this example are not required and you can just base your code on mbe10.

-However if you have many different variants, or your item changes its appearance based on its state (for example:
+However if you have many different variants, or your item changes its appearance based on its state, for example:

- * a magical wand that charges up over time and gradually changes its appearance
+* a magical wand that charges up over time and gradually changes its appearance; or
- * a sword where you can independently customise the appearance of the blade, crossguard, and pommel ), then the two methods in this example might be of interest.
+* a sword where you can independently customise the appearance of the blade, crossguard, and pommel
+<br>, then the two methods in this example might be of interest.

 The bottle has two types of information, both stored in the NBT data of the itemstack: